vetaljanos/node-pokemap/README.md

-# The Pokémap Server for Normal(-ish) People
+# The Pokemon GO Map Server for Normal(-ish) People

-This is a very simple Pokemon GO Pokémap Server that normal-ish people can use (as in maybe not my mom, but probably my sister).
+This is a very simple Pokemon GO Map (Pokémap) Server that normal-ish people can use (as in maybe not my mom, but probably my sister).

 The goal is to be a great tool **for the classroom** and for younger or less-experienced techies that are good enough at googling, following instructions, and can copy/paste to make things work.